Polar Park - Worcester Red Sox

 Access 3

-Located in Worcester’s up and coming Canal District, Polar Park is just a few blocks from Interstate 290 and a few blocks from Worcester’s Union Station.
+Located in Worcester’s up and coming Canal District, Polar Park is just a few blocks from Interstate 290 and less than a mile from Worcester’s Union Station.
 But somehow, it’s not as easy to get to as you might think.
 Traffic in the area can be busy, and the notorious Kelly Square does not help matters.
-For those not familiar, Kelly Square is an intersection a couple of blocks from the ballpark where several of Worcester’s busiest streets come together in the most random way possible.
-In the past this spot has been the site for lengthy backups and countless accidents.
+For those not familiar, Kelly Square is an intersection near the ballpark where several of Worcester’s busiest streets come together in the most random way possible.
 As part of the construction of Polar Park the intersection was redesigned, improving flow, but it is still a bottleneck point when a big crowd meets rush hour traffic.

 Polar Park is wedged into a small footprint, making for some unique design choices, and space is at a premium.
 There is a small entry plaza leading to front entrance that screams “warehouse” more than “ballpark.”
-While this design choice makes Polar Park stand out from the red bricks and green seats that all the new cookie-cutter ballparks possess, it has met with some derision by fans.
+While this design choice makes Polar Park stand out from the red brick and green seat new “cookie cutter” design, it has met with some derision by fans.

-Much has been made of the expense of WooSox tickets, and while yes, premium seats are priced at $42, the vast majority of seats are available for less than $25.
-Box seats behind home plate are priced at $29, with the cheapest seats in the seating bowl sold for $15.
-Fans looking for bargains can purchase standing room and general admission seats for between $9-12.
+Much has been made of the expense of WooSox tickets, and yes, we’re not in Pawtucket anymore.
+Premium seats are priced at $61, but on the plus side, the vast majority of seats are available for less than $30.
+Box seats behind home plate are priced at $40, with the cheapest seats in the seating bowl sold for $25.
+The cheapest seats in the ballpark, general admission spots on the berm, now go for $16 apiece.
 Check the WooSox website for complete seating options.

 Parking is another area where Polar Park has received criticism.
-While the club boasts of 6,000 parking spots within a half mile of Polar Park, most of them hardly seem convenient.
-These lots charge between $10-$25 to park and require a walk through often poorly-lit roads in a less than stellar neighborhood.
-A small parking garage is located right across the street from the ballpark on Madison Street, which charges $21 for a spot.
+While the club boasts of 7,300 parking spots within a half mile of Polar Park, most of them hardly seem convenient.
+These lots charge between $15-$30 to park and require a walk through often poorly-lit roads through less than stellar neighborhoods.
+A small parking garage is located right across the street from the ballpark on Madison Street, which charges $23 for a spot.
 Complete parking information can be found here.
-There is little to no on-street parking in the area.
+There is little on-street parking in the area.

 Extras 5

 There are so many special features in the design of Polar Park it would be tempting to give more than the maximum score in this category.
-As mentioned earlier, the team solicited input from the fans and community in the design of Polar Park, and the results show that they listened.
-From the inclusion of Worcester native Harvey Ball’s Smiley Face to the artwork produced by local artists and the inclusion of local vendors into the concession menu, this ballpark screams Worcester.
+From the inclusion of Worcester native Harvey Ball’s Smiley Face to the artwork produced by local artists and the inclusion of local vendors into the concession menu, this ballpark screams Worcester in every nook and cranny.
+Even the light towers are shaped like hearts, a nod to Worcester’s nickname as “the heart of the Commonwealth.”

 The many unique vantagepoints from which to watch the game earn another extra point.
 The numerous social gathering spots, such as the Worcester Wall and The Bridge maximize capacity in this bandbox of a ballpark.

-Not content to sit on their laurels, the WooSox continue to add more extra features to Polar Park.
-One of the Duck Boats used in the Red Sox championship parades sits atop the left field berm.
-On Summit Street fans will find a bench painted bright yellow honoring Harvey Ball and a giant bobblehead decked out in a uniform of the Major League Worcester Worcesters.
-New for 2023 is the WooSox reward app, which allows fans to earn points at games and participating businesses to redeem for WooSox merchandise and experiences.
+Not content to sit on their laurels, the WooSox continue to add new features to Polar Park every year.
+Recent additions include the WooSox reward app, which allows fans to earn points at games and participating businesses to redeem for WooSox merchandise and experiences, and virtual reality games inside Polar Park.

 Final Thoughts